wpswings/wallet-system-for-woocommerce/README.txt

 == Upgrade Notice ==

-= 2.7.3 - Released on 9 January 2026 =
+= 2.7.4 - Released on 27 February 2026 =
-* New - compatibility with latest wp [6.9] and wc [10.4.3]
+* New: Compatibility with latest wp [6.9.1] and wc [10.5.2]
-* Fix - Vulnerability and security related wallet fund request feature
+* Fix: Vulnerability and security related issue fixes